-These guidelines are for people who are presenting a poster at the IFBF 2021 virtual conference and wish to submit an additional speed pitch.
+These guidelines are for people who are presenting a poster at the IFBF 2023 Conference and wish to give an additional speed pitch.
+They explain what you should provide and give guidance for your content.
 If you have any questions, please contact us.

 You are responsible for ensuring that you have the rights to the content of your poster and associated materials, and that you have not infringed the rights of others.
 You agree that you have the consent of any co-authors.

-You have a maximum of 2 minutes to speak about your poster.
+You have a maximum of one minute to speak about your poster.
 Your aim is to convince the other delegates to view your poster, ask you questions and comment on your work.
-If you have submitted a 2 page paper, you may wish to suggest they read that too.
+If you have submitted a conference paper, you may wish to suggest they read that too.

 “Reducing the cost of flow battery system depends on choosing low cost materials, but making sure they are of sufficient quality.
 Materials need to last for the lifetime of the battery system.